MaxxM59/SynergieAngular/README.md

 Main features :

 - Visitor part containing dynamic pages and a contact form
 - Admin part where the admin can edit the nav bar, home carousel cards, pages content, check messsages, edit a few css properties.

-=> Fully working as of 12/04/2022, not maintained after this date.
+=> Fully working as of 12/04/2022, not maintained anymore after this date.

 Link :